Ewicks/advanced-banking-system-proj-3/README.md

 ## Features

 - One of the features that's included is live coin data from coinmarketcap's website.
 I have pulled their top 5000 cryptocurrencies from there page, allowing the user to choose from a wide range of cryptocurrencies.
-I usede an API to fetch this data, so the user can get reliable information to make it the user expearience as realistic as possible.
+I usede an API to fetch this data, so the user can get reliable information to make it the user experience as realistic as possible.

 ### Landing Page